 It is a time to commemorate Prophet Mohammad’s (P.B.U.H) migration from Mecca to Medina with his followers in 622 AD to escape the hardships and the dominant culture at that time that didn’t allow them to spread the true message of Islam.

-For most Muslims New Year is a minor holiday and a minor day, it is celebrated and it is acknowledged but it doesn’t have the same kind of cultural weight that it has on China or among Sikhs or in the Jewish community.
+For most Muslims New Year is a minor holiday and a minor day, it is celebrated and it is acknowledged but it doesn’t have the same kind of cultural weight that it has in China or among Sikhs, or in the Jewish community.

 Buddhist New Year In Thailand

 In Thailand people celebrate the Buddhist New Year with a three-day water fight, this initially started off as people pouring water over Buddha statues but people in Thailand aren’t just soaking each other for fun even though there’s lots of that happening at the Songkran festival.
 Splashing water is meant to wash away bad luck from the previous year and in most of these countries, the new year is considered a public holiday.